DhruvPatel01/notebooks/Physics/Theoretical_Minimum/QM-Notes.md

 $$

 #### Hermitian Operators
-- Observables quantities in classcial mechanics are real numbers. i.e. they are their own complex conjugate.
+- Observables quantities in classcial mechanics are real numbers. i.e., they are their own complex conjugate.
-- Observables in quantum mechanics (i.e. linear operators) are also their own complex conjugates.
+- Observables in quantum mechanics (i.e., linear operators) are also their own complex conjugates.
 Such operators are called Hermitian Operators. $M^\dagger = M$.

 ##### Properties of Hermitian Operators
 - Their eigenvalues are real.
-- Their eigenvectors form an orthonormal basis. (i.e. their eigenvectors are orthonormal and they form a basis)
+- Their eigenvectors form an orthonormal basis. (i.e., their eigenvectors are orthonormal and they form a basis)
 <!-- #endregion -->

 ## Principles
 1. The observable or measurable quantities of QM are represented by a linear operator L.
 2. The possible readings of the measurements are eigenvalues $\lambda_i$.
 The state for which reading is **unambiguously** $\lambda_i$ is the corresponding eigenvector $\ket{\lambda_i}$.
-3. Unambiguously distinguishable states are represented by orthogonal vectors. e.g. $\braket{u|d} = 0$.
+3. Unambiguously distinguishable states are represented by orthogonal vectors. e.g., $\braket{u|d} = 0$.
 4. If $\ket{A}$ is the state vector of the system, and the observable L is measured, the probability of observing $\lambda_i$ is given by $\braket{A|\lambda_i}\braket{\lambda_i|A}$.

 Since the readings (i.e., eigenvalues) are real and eigenvectors are orthogonal, the operator L must be hermitian.

 P1 says that $\sigma_x, \sigma_y, \text{and} \sigma_z$ are identified with a specific linear operator in 2D space of states describing the states.
-P2 says that the actual measurments can take discrete values.
-E.g., energy of atom will be one of the established energy levels of the atom.
+P2 says that the actual measurments can take discrete values. e.g., energy of atom will be one of the established energy levels of the atom.

 ### 3-Vector Operator $\sigma$